 After a successful run on the race track using the Aston Martin, the partners acquired a location at Henniker Mews to serve as the production site for their cars.
-The production was derailed, however, when the World War I broke out.
+The production was derailed, however, when World War I broke out.
 The partners enlisted with the Royal Army Service Corps after they sold their Henniker Mews properties to the Sopwid Aviation Company.

-The two decided to relocate their company when they came back from war service.
+The two decided to relocate their company when they returned from war service.
 Kensington’s Abington Road was the location of their revived company.
 They designed a new car that still carried the brand Aston Martin.
 Another bump on the road was met by the company when Bamford decided to leave the company in 1920.
 In his place, Count Louis Zborowski invested in the company to fund production costs.

-In 1947, the company was bought by a tractor manufacturing company, David Brown Limited.
+In 1947, a tractor manufacturing company, David Brown Limited, bought the company.
 After acquiring the Lagonda, the classics of DB2 models saw the start of design and production, all of which saw success at the 24 Hours of Le Mans.
-The DB models were the DB2 (1950), DB2/4 (1953), DB2/4 Mkll (1955), DB Mark III (1957) and an Italian styled 3.7 L DB4 (1958).
+The DB models were the DB2 (1950), DB2/4 (1953), DB2/4 Mkll (1955), DB Mark III (1957) and an Italian-styled 3.7 L DB4 (1958).

-By the 1970s, the company experienced financial troubles, and in 1972, was sold to Company Developments.
+By the 1970s, the company experienced financial troubles, and in 1972, it was sold to Company Developments.
 In the same year, the Aston Martin V8 entered the production stage.
-By 1975, the company saw a change in ownership after it was acquired by Peter Sprague, George Minden and later, Alan Curtis.
+By 1975, the company saw a change in ownership after it was acquired by Peter Sprague, George Minden, and later, Alan Curtis.